Artefact Traverse System

 Identifying the Challenge

-Our desk research identified how the current US healthcare system excludes many factors that acknowledge a patient's personal and cultural identities, negatively affecting care.
+My desk research revealed that the current US healthcare system overlooks several factors that acknowledge a patient's personal and cultural identities, negatively impacting care.
 Though the system is trying, it is not delivering.
 Why?

-Our desk research identified how the current US healthcare system excludes many factors that acknowledge a patient's personal and cultural identities, negatively affecting care.
+My desk research revealed that the current US healthcare system overlooks several factors that acknowledge a patient's personal and cultural identities, negatively impacting care.
 Though the system is trying, it is not delivering.
 Why?

 IDEATION